How do we teach Science at Albrighton Primary School and Nursery?

 For our year 3 and 4 Potions topic, we have been thinking about different materials and their properties.
 We looked closer at each material and thought about what their particles look like under a microscope.
 Watch our youtube video where we explain the properties of solids, liquids and gases. https://youtu.be/TkeRr2AqHu4

 We have also looked at how some materials, such as water, can change states at certain temperatures.
+We didn’t an investigation to find out which bowl would be best for birds, ensuring the least amount of water is lost to evaporation.

 Living things and their habitats